Scholarships

 The Iota Beta permanent fund was made possible through contribution of proceeds from the sale of the chapter house on McNichols Avenue in Detroit by the McNichols House Corporation in 2007.

-Jeremy Chan, Tau Gamma ‘08 Fu
+Jeremy Chan, Tau Gamma ‘08 Fund

 The Jeremy G. Chan, Tau Gamma ’08, Permanent Fund was created in 2010 by Jeremy’s family, friends, and brothers in his memory.
 He was a charter member of our chapter at the University of Pennsylvania.
 This fund was created to provide a scholarship in his honor remembering Brother Chan, a man of both quiet wisdom and effervescent kindness.